Henry Home-Drummond: Life

-He was born on 28 July 1783, the son of George Home Drummond of Blair Drummond and his wife (and cousin) Janet Jardine, daughter of Rev John Jardine minister of the Tron Kirk and Dean of the Chapel Royal.
+He was born on 28 July 1783, the son of George Home Drummond of Blair Drummond and his wife (and cousin) Janet Jardine, daughter of Reverend John Jardine minister of the Tron Kirk and Dean of the Chapel Royal.

-He was educated at the High School in Edinburgh and then studied aw at the University of Oxford graduating with a BCL in 1809.
+He was educated at the High School in Edinburgh and then studied law at the University of Oxford graduating as a Bachelor of Civil Law (|BCL) in 1809.
 The family were one of the first to occupy the new houses in Edinburgh's New Town, living in a townhouse at 128 Princes Street, facing onto Edinburgh Castle in addition to their other estates.
 His father had a similar house at 110 Princes Street.

-Home-Drummond was called to the Scottish Bar in 1808, and later served as Vice-Lieutenant of Perthshire.
+Home-Drummond became a Scottish advocate in 1808, and served later as Vice-Lieutenant of Perthshire.

 He was elected a Fellow of the Royal Society of Edinburgh in 1815.
 His proposers were John Playfair, George Steuart Mackenzie and Macvey Napier.

-He sat as Member of Parliament for Stirlingshire from 1821 to 1831 and for Perthshire as a Conservative from 1840 to 1852.
+He was Member of Parliament for Stirlingshire from 1821 to 1831 and for Perthshire as a Conservative from 1840 to 1852.

 In 1833 his address is listed as 28 Princes Street in Edinburgh's New Town.
-His country seat is shown as Blair Drummond.
+His country estate is shown as Blair Drummond.

 He is buried in Kincardine-in-Menteith in the Home-Drummond grave, just west of Blair Drummond.